AlexanderSimWS/Y4_FYP/README.md

 Here you will find the supporting code for my Bioenineering Final Year Project which is my last written coursework ever.
 I hope this code is helpful and that you might one day find inner peace as well.

 ## Overview
 This project was about modelling and analysing genetic circuits with biomolecular controllers in the context of cellular resources.
+The main idea for this repo is to introduce you to the ideas behind the model and to be able to play around with it in Julia.
+We will be using Pluto.jl which is an interactive environment like JuPyTer

 3 main resources used in gene expression are analysed with mathematical and computational methods:
 | # | Resource               | Stage of Gene Expression | Analysis Method          |
 |---|------------------------|--------------------------|--------------------------|
 | 1 | RNA Polymerases (RNAP) | Transcription            | Sensitivity Analysis     |